 Do this until they are firmly connected and can’t be separated by accident.
 Turn to the copper wires and do precisely the same thing.

 As you do this, be sure that the red/green wires and the copper wires are not touching each other.
 Otherwise, you may unsuccessfully fix the wires.
-When you try to use the headphone later, it can also short circuit if you don’t check on this.
+When you try to use the headphones later, it can also short circuit if you don’t check on this.

 Step 5: Cover the Twisted Wires with an Electrical Tape